MakeSchool-Tutorials/MakeSchoolNotes-Swift/P10-Keyboard-Input/content.md

     }
 >

 Great!
 But how do we know when we are in edit mode?
-In this case, we want to set `edit` to true when we are in the `New Note View Controller`.
+In this case, we want to set `edit` to true when we are in the `NewNoteViewController`.
 Open this controller and look at the `prepareForSegue` function code.
 Notice that when we set the `NoteDisplayViewController` note, we can also set the edit variable.

 > [action]
-> Add the following modification after the note is set.
+> Add the following modification after the note is set in `NewNoteViewController`.
 >
     noteViewController.edit = true
 >